hikaruminagawa/ML_Titanic_Survival_Prediction/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

 ## License
-This project is open-sourced under the MIT license.
+This project is open-sourced under the Kaggle license.